 In mid-May, 1804, France became officially the heartland of the Holy Roman Empire, with Napoleon as its Emperor.
 "So he too is nothing more than an ordinary man," Beethoven railed to a friend.
 "Now he also will trample on all human rights and indulge only his own ambition."
 Disillusioned and enraged, Beethoven erased his hero's name with such vehemence that he tore the paper.

-On May 14, 1804, the Corps of Discovery left Camp Wood at four o'clock in the afternoon to explore the Louisiana Territory, which Napoleon had sold to the United States in order to finance the bloody conquests by which he would personally, if only temporarily, revise the world's geography.
+On May 14, 1804, the Corps of Discovery left Camp River Dubois at four o'clock in the afternoon to explore the Louisiana Territory, which Napoleon had sold to the United States in order to finance the bloody conquests by which he would personally, if only temporarily, revise the world's geography.

 Yet, as if reluctant to abandon his hero, the composer rewrote the dedication to read simply Sinfonia Eroica—"Heroic Symphony."